BrianBNguyen/Image-Gallery/README.md

 # Image-Gallery
 Shopify Backend Developer Applications
-Tasks: Build an inventory tracking web application for a logistics company.
+Tasks: Build an inventory tracking web application (Image Gallery) for a logistics company.

  1. ADD inventory to the repository
     1. Allow image uploads AND store image with generated thumbnails
     2. public or private (permissions)
-    3. secure uploading and store images
+    3. secure uploading and stored images
     4. one / bulk / enormous amount of images

+ 2. DELETE image(s)
+    1. one / bulk / selected / all images
+    2. prevent a user deleting images from another user (access control)
+    3. secure deletion of images and inventory

 # Home/Index Page